lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-    Extract the radial distribution functions (RDF or :math:`g(r)`) between water molecules, as well as between water molecule and the PEG molecule.
+    Extract the radial distribution functions (RDF or :math:`g(r)`) between the oxygen atom of the water molecules and the oxygen atom from the PEG molecule.
+Compare the rdf before and after the force is applied to the PEG.

 .. figure:: ../figures/level2/polymer-in-water/RDF-dark.png
     :alt: RDF g(r) for water and peg